Framework Computer: Technical specifications

+Framework Laptop 13 Pro

+The Framework Laptop 13 Pro is the redesigned version of the Framework Laptop 13 meant to be "the MacBook Pro for Linux users."
+The entire chassis is machined out of 6000 series aluminum alloy that only comes in a graphite anodization, with a silver option planned as a separate enclosure.
+The touchpad is haptic, moving away from the traditional mechanical hinged touchpad.
+The IPS display panel was custom-designed by Framework to feature a 3:2 aspect ratio, 2.8K (2880 x 1920), 30–120 Hz variable refresh rate with factory calibration to 100% sRGB.
+The battery capacity has been increased to 74 Wh.
+Combined with the LPCAMM2 memory and the new Intel Core Ultra Series 3 CPUs, Framework claims up to 20+ hours of battery life streaming video.
+It is also the company's first laptop to be officially certified for Ubuntu.
+Shipping was expected to start in late June, but was moved to late July due to issues during manufacturing.

 Framework Laptop 16

-Framework Laptop 16 is a larger laptop announced at the promotional Next Level event in March 2023.
+The Framework Laptop 16 is a larger laptop announced at the promotional Next Level event in March 2023.
 It has an expansion bay that can attach PCIe components such as a dedicated GPU, as well as adapt the laptop's cooling system, a fully customizable keyboard that can connect a numpad, and change the input modules, and 6 expansion card slots.
 In February 2024, Framework began fulfillment of the Framework Laptop 16, with an AMD Ryzen 7040 series processor.

-In August 2025, Framework announced their Framework Laptop 16 featuring AMD Ryzen AI 300 series processor, adding an optional Nvidia GeForce RTX 5070 expansion bay GPU module, which is backwards compatible with the 2024 model; shipments are set to begin in November 2025.
+In August 2025, Framework announced their Framework Laptop 16 featuring AMD Ryzen AI 300 series processor, adding an optional Nvidia GeForce RTX 5070 expansion bay GPU module, which is backwards compatible with the 2024 model; shipments were set to begin in November 2025, but later shipped in December 2025.

 Expansion Bay

-The expansion bay is a part which enables users to swap discrete GPUs, choosing the default shell, Nvidia GeForce RTX 5070, AMD Radeon 7700S discrete GPU, or a dual M.2 adapter.
+The expansion bay is a part which enables users to swap discrete GPUs, choosing the default shell, Nvidia GeForce RTX 5070 (8GB/12GB option), AMD Radeon 7700S discrete GPU, or a dual M.2 adapter.

-Firmware

-Framework Laptop 16 uses proprietary UEFI firmware by Insyde Software.